 Septic System Rehabilitation and Sewer Connection Program

 The goal of the Septic System Rehabilitation and Sewer Connection Program is to reduce the potential health and environmental impacts that may arise from failing septic systems and the associated discharge of sewage effluent into the Croton and Kensico watersheds, also known as the NYC watershed.
-This shall be accomplished by providing financial assistance to income eligible commercial and non-commercial property owners who have an on-site septic system in the watershed and meet one of the following two criteria: 1) a property line within 100 feet of a sewer line, 2) with a failing septic system for which there is no available sewer line within 100 feet from the property line for three (3) years from the year the application is submitted.
+This shall be accomplished by providing financial assistance to income-eligible commercial and non-commercial property owners who have an on-site septic system in the watershed and meet one of the following two criteria: 1) a property line within 100 feet of a sewer line, 2) with a failing septic system for which there is no available sewer line within 100 feet from the property line for three (3) years from the year the application is submitted.

 Westchester Couty Department of Health Septic Systems Information

-Professional Engineer and Licensed Architects
+Professional Engineers and Licensed Architects

-For more information contact Program Coordinator, Millie Magraw by e-mail or by phone at (914) 995-2090.
+For more information contact Program Coordinator, Millie Magraw by e-mail at or by phone at (914) 995-2090.

 It’s important to find a reliable home improvement contractor.
 All home improvement contractors in Westchester must be licensed by the Department of Consumer Protection.
 Read the law and general tips on how to select a contractor and search for a licensed contractor.
 Consumer Protection frequently updates its list of "renegade renovators," who have a long complaint history.
 You can also learn how to file a consumer complaint if you come up against problems with your contractor.